gumaerc-testorg/21m.380-spring-2016/content/pages/instructor-insights/engaging-deeply-in-the-design-process.md

 Use a Visual to Navigate Stages of the Design Process
 -----------------------------------------------------

-For their [final project]({{< baseurl >}}/pages/readings-and-assignments#FP), students engage in the design process as outlined in Andy’s Farnell’s text _Designing Sound._  In this design process, students don’t write code immediately.
+For their {{% resource_link cf15ea27-ab5d-b27b-a2b2-eefe4e862776 "final project" "#FP" %}}, students engage in the design process as outlined in Andy’s Farnell’s text _Designing Sound._  In this design process, students don’t write code immediately.
 Instead, they begin by analyzing, researching, and building models of the real-world sounds they hope to recreate.

 {{< resource "dc9546d2-0d82-249b-e168-922424bd1865" >}}